 The Monsoon Season in Bangkok

-Monsoon season runs roughly from May until November, plus or minus some weeks on either end.
+Monsoon season runs roughly from May until November, plus or minus some weeks on either end depending on the year.

 Fall is a very rainy time to be in Bangkok.
 As runoff from Ayutthaya and upstream destinations flows into the Chao Phraya River, flooding has become an annual problem.